Thavarshan/wisp/README.md

-# Crysper - One-Time Secret Sharing Application
+# Cryptide - One-Time Secret Sharing Application

-Crysper is a secure and straightforward application for sharing encrypted, one-time secrets through a protected link that automatically expires.
+Cryptide is a secure and straightforward application for sharing encrypted, one-time secrets through a protected link that automatically expires.
 Once a secret is viewed or reaches its expiration time, it is permanently deleted.
 For added security, users can set an optional password.

 ## Table of Contents